ournetworks/2019/advertising/email-event-2.md

-Hard to believe Our Networks is less than one week away!
-We just have some quick updates for you --
+ 	Hard to believe Our Networks is TWO DAYS away!
+Some quick updates for you --

 >> [PROTEST_BAR] WORKSHOP MATERIALS FEE

-For those attending Brett Ian Balogh's [Protest_Bar] workshop on Friday about creating wireless access points, embedded web servers and custom packet injectors, please note there is a materials fee of $45 USD (roughly $60 CAD) either payable in cash or xxx at the workshop on a first-come basis.
+For those interested in [Protest_Bar], Brett Ian Balogh's workshop on Friday on creating your own wireless access points, embedded web servers and custom packet injectors, please note there is a materials fee of $45 USD (roughly $60 CAD) either payable by venmo or paypal or cash at the workshop.

+Participants will get to take everything they make home with them and deploy it wherever they want!

 >> KEYNOTE + KICKOFF PARTY ON FRIDAY